Setting fitness goals can feel overwhelming – not to mention putting in the work to achieve the goals you set.

 Focusing is not the same as obsessing

-- It’s been two months since you last saw your spouse awake
+- You’re not exactly sure when you last saw your spouse awake.

-- Your resting heart rate is higher than usual first thing in the morning, which may mean you haven’t recovered during the night
+- Your resting heart rate is higher than usual first thing in the morning.
+(Did you recover during the night?)

 These are important signals to take note of, especially if your behavior is affecting others negatively or making you more stressed.